 Belize is known for its diving, snorkeling and water sports.
 When you vacation on Ambergris Caye, you are within easy reach of all of this, and more.
 The island, roughly 25 miles in length, is the country’s largest Caye (pronounced, “key”).
-Stretching the length of the country, the Belize Barrier Reef has been, and continues to be, a very integral part of the national identity.
+Stretching the length of the country, the Belize Barrier Reef has been and continues to be, a very integral part of the national identity.
 Without further ado, here are ten Belize Barrier Reef facts that you may not know.

 #1.
 Location and size of the Belize Barrier Reef

 The Belize Barrier Reef is part of the larger Meso-American Barrier Reef System, which stretches more than 560 miles.
-The reef system borders Mexico, Belize, Honduras and Guatemala.
+The reef system borders Mexico, Belize, Honduras, and Guatemala.
 The Belize Barrier Reef itself borders the entire country of Belize and is 190 miles long.
 This reef system is the second-largest barrier reef in the world, the Great Barrier Reef in Australia is the largest at 1,320 miles long.

 #2.
 Resources and Conservation

 The waters of Belize, including many sections of the reef, are part of a large network of Marine Protected Areas.
 Read more about their importance and history by clicking here.
-Fishing and marine tourism are important economic resources and conservation of Belize’s waters is of great importance.
+Fishing and marine tourism are important economic resources and conservation of Belize’s waters are of great importance.
 In 2010, Belize became the first country to ban bottom trawling and in 2015 oil drilling within 1km of the reef was banned.
 Today, efforts are underway to remove common single-use plastics by 2019 which will greatly reduce plastic pollution throughout the country.

 #3.
 Surrounding Islands

 The reef is dotted by hundreds of Cayes.
-Varying in size from less than one acre, to more than 25 miles long, most are unpopulated.
+Varying in size from less than one acre to more than 25 miles long, most are unpopulated.
 Ambergris Caye is the largest and has a permanent community and bustling tourism scene in San Pedro Town.
 Caye Caulker also has a resident population and is a popular tourist destination.
 One of the smallest islands is Carrie Bow Caye, where the field station for the Smithsonian’s Caribbean Coral Reef Ecosystems Program is located.

 #4.
 Reef’s Ecosystem

-The Belize Barrier Reef boasts 500 species of fish, hundreds of invertebrate species and several marine mammals, including dolphins, whales and the endangered West Indian Manatee.
-Other species of note are Hawksbill turtle, Loggerhead turtle, Green turtle, Leatherback turtle and Whale Shark.
+The Belize Barrier Reef boasts 500 species of fish, hundreds of invertebrate species and several marine mammals, including dolphins, whales, and the endangered West Indian Manatee.
+Other species of note are Hawksbill turtle, Loggerhead turtle, Green turtle, Leatherback turtle, and Whale Shark.
 There are 70 hard coral species and 36 soft coral species that make up the reef.
 As only 10% of the reef has been studied to date, there are likely many more species that have yet to be recorded.
 Check some of the sure-to-see fish on your Belize dive, here.